olefrerichs/Vue2Leaflet-rainviewer/README.md

-# Vue2Leaflet implementation with rainviewer.org and OpenStreetMap
+# Vue2Leaflet with rainviewer.org and OpenStreetMap